HackerN64/F3DEX3/README.md

 - New geometry mode bit enables simultaneous vertex colors and normals/lighting on the same object.
-There is no loss of color precision, and only a fraction of a bit of loss of normals precision in model space.
+There is no loss of color precision, and only a fraction of a bit of loss of normals precision in each model space axis.
 (The competing implementation loses no normals precision, but loses 3 bits of each color channel.)
 - New geometry mode bit enables ambient/directional occlusion for opaque